vlee-harmonicinc/machine-learning-note/source/CNN/object_detection/face.md

 ## Face Feature Embedding
 Could used for recognition with simple classifier
-### AutoEncoder
-train to output same data of input / other task such as classification
-take intermediate bottleneck layer as representation
-reduce dimension with PCA

 ### DDML (CVPR 2014)
 [Discriminative Deep Metric Learning for Face Verification in the Wild](https://www.cv-foundation.org/openaccess/content_cvpr_2014/papers/Hu_Discriminative_Deep_Metric_2014_CVPR_paper.pdf)